yireo-training/magento2-example-jquery-upgrade/README.md

 # Upgrade jQuery 1 to 3 within Magento 2
-This is NOT a working example, but more partial steps to take to complete the upgrade.
+This is a working example, but there might be additional needed steps needed to cover all different aspects of this upgrade.
+Feel free to open an **Issue** to discuss.